 What was the last time that corporate credit growth was this low?
 To answer this question, we have to go back in time and, to be precise, back to as far as the 2008 crisis.
 Commercial credit is cyclical and therefore a good indicator of where the economy is heading.

 So much for the Fed hiking interest rates into economic strength: banks are lending businesses at a slower pace, not a growing pace.
 Either businesses do not want to borrow, or they simply cannot borrow (because they are already too overleveraged).
 Whatever the case may be, slowing credit growth is a sign of future economic weakness.

 Even though the headline numbers indicate that we are near economic Nirvana, the underlying data suggests otherwise.
 In the current Fed rate hike cycle, it seems as if above indicators will only further deteriorate instead of bouncing back to healthy levels.
 But we will have to wait and see.
 In the meanwhile, do not forget to read our Q2 2017 report on the US economy to learn more about other interesting trends that we tend to miss when we limit ourselves to reading the headline numbers.

 Get our free exclusive report on our unique methodology to predict recessions

 Olav Dirkmaat is professor in economics at the Business School of Universidad Francisco Marroquín.
 Before, he was VP at Nxchange and precious metals analyst at GoldRepublic.
-He is also a PhD candidate in Economics at the Rey Juan Carlos University in Madrid.
-He has a master in Austrian Economics from the same university, as well as a master in Marketing from the VU University in Amsterdam.
+He has a PhD in Economics from the King Juan Carlos University in Madrid.
+He has a master in Austrian Economics from the same university, as well as a master in Marketing Strategy from the VU University in Amsterdam.
 He is also the translator of Human Action of Ludwig von Mises into Dutch.
 He has a passion for investing, and manages funds for relatives, looking for investment opportunities in markets that are extremely over- or undervalued.

 Get our free exclusive report on our unique methodology to predict recessions